mitchgriff90/web-sprint-challenge-javascript-fundamentals/README.md

 3. What is closure?
 closure gives you access to an outer functions scope from the inner function.
-4. Describe the four rules of the 'this' keyword. is the function called by new? is the function called by call, apply, or bind? is the function called as a method? is the function called in the global scope?
+4. Describe the four rules of the 'this' keyword. is the function called by new? is the function called by call, apply, or bind? is the function called as a method? is the function called in the global scope?asd

 5. Why do we need super() in an extended class? to call the parents constructor
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.